Amid68/Fake-News-Detection/baseline/Traditional_Machine_Learning_Baselines_for_Fake_News_Detection/Traditional_Machine_Learning_Baselines_for_Fake_News_Detection.md

     Name: count, dtype: int64

+I check the class distribution to ensure that the dataset is reasonably balanced.
+This is important because imbalanced datasets can lead to biased models that perform well on the majority class but poorly on the minority class.
+The ISOT dataset is relatively balanced, with a slight majority of fake news articles.

 ## 4. Text Preprocessing

-I'll create a text preprocessing function to clean and normalize the text data.
-This step is crucial for traditional ML models that rely on feature engineering.
+I create a text preprocessing function to clean and normalize the text data:

 ```python